f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-ce/aws/automation-demo-guide.rst

 -  aws_ce_site = "set to true to deploy AWS CE site"

--  aws_eks_cluster = "To gather the resources from Terraform Cloud Workspace that required for created AWS VPC site in F5 XC"

 -  ip_address_on_site_pool = "Set to true to configured the Private IP address of the EKS Cluster Nodes"

 -  advertise_sites = "set to true to advertise on public"